sateesh3048/employeeserviceDemo/milestone2/RunProjectFromIntellijGuide.md

 Now open Intellij Editor.

 Click on File -> New -> Project from Existing Sources

 ![img.png](images/img.png)

-Now Select employeeservice project from folder
+Now Select employeeservice project from the folder where you saved the code

 **Import Project as Maven Project**